Andereoo/TkinterWeb/docs/source/geometry.rst

     source_html = f"<i>This is some text</i><br><object data={yourbutton}></object>"
     yourframe.load_html(source_html) # or use add_html to add onto the existing document

+**Ensure your HtmlFrame widget was created before the widget you are embedding, or else the widget might not be visible.**

 .. tip::

     Add the ``allowstyling`` attribute to automatically change the widget's background color, text color, and font to match the containing HTML element.
 Use ``allowstyling="deep"`` to also style subwidgets (new in version 4.9).